byambaa1982/combine_tables/README.md

-# Combining multitables on key
+# Combining multitables and some data engineering

 ## Goal
 One of my customers sent me the following message on fiverr: `I need help creating one table/CSV-file from a few different tables (in GTFS-format).`